Coconut Thumbprint Cookies are the perfect blend of macaroons and shortbread, filled with Nutella!

 • 1 large egg yolk

-• 1 and 1/2 teaspoons coconut extract (find near other baking extracts)
+• 1-1/2 teaspoons coconut extract find near other baking extracts

 • 1 teaspoon vanilla extract

-• 2 cups sweetened flaked coconut (make sure your coconut is fresh and SOFT)
+• 2 cups sweetened coconut flakes make sure your coconut is fresh and soft

 • 1 tablespoon cornstarch

-• 2 and 1/4 cups white all-purpose flour, measured by spooning and leveling (see post)
+• 2-1/4 cups all-purpose flour measured by spooning and leveling, see post

-• Nutella (about 1/2 cup depending on how full you fill the thumbprints!)
+• Nutella about 1/2 cup depending on how full you fill the thumbprints!
+See note 1 for nut-free

 Instructions

-• In a large bowl, beat together the room temperature butter, white sugar, and brown sugar until light and creamy, about 3-4 minutes.
+• In a large bowl, beat together the room-temperature butter, granulated sugar, and brown sugar until light and creamy, about 3–4 minutes.

 • Beat in the egg, egg yolk, coconut extract, and vanilla extract until just combined.

-• Add in the sweetened flaked coconut, sea salt, and cornstarch.
+• Add in the sweetened flaked coconut, salt, and cornstarch.
 Beat to combine.
-Finally, add in the flour and mix until JUST combined.
+Finally, add in the flour and mix until just combined.

 • Lightly pack a one-tablespoon measuring spoon and level it off.
 This is the exact size of the dough you need!
-Roll that dough into a ball and place it on a parchment paper-lined tray or plate.
-Cover and chill for one hour.
+Roll that dough into a ball and place it on a parchment-paper-lined tray or plate.
+Cover and chill for 1 hour.

-• Preheat the oven to 350 degrees F. Remove from the fridge and place 1 inch apart on a parchment or Silpat-lined tray.
-Bake for 9-12 minutes or until no longer glossy on top and very lightly browned on the edges.
-Be careful to not overbake, as you'll lose texture and flavor.
+• Preheat oven to 350°F. Remove from the fridge and place 1 inch apart on a parchment or silicone-lined sheet pan.
+Bake for 9–12 minutes or until no longer glossy on top and very lightly browned on the edges.
+Be careful to not overbake, as you’ll lose texture and flavor.

 • Remove from the oven and let cool for 1 minute.
 Press a 1/4-teaspoon measuring spoon into the center of each cookie.
 Remove cookies to a cooling rack and let cool completely.